Clinical Rotation Network

 Department of Obstetrics and Gynecology

-Students are exposed to all facets of prenatal diagnosis including CVS, amniocentesis, high-resolution ultrasound, first trimester and multiple marker screening, and noninvasive prenatal testing.
-Students have the opportunity to work with patients and their families referred for general genetic concerns and cancer genetic counseling.
-Multidisciplinary Tumor Boards and the Antepartum Project Board enhance the learning experience.
+Students are exposed to all facets of prenatal screening and diagnosis including CVS, amniocentesis, high-resolution ultrasound, first trimester and multiple marker screening, and noninvasive prenatal screening.
+Students have the opportunity to focus on cancer genetic counseling including participation in multidisciplinary tumor boards.